BREAKING: Explosion Rocks Istanbul

 An explosion on a busy pedestrian street in central Istanbul’s Taksim area left multiple people wounded and others running from the scene.

-Istanbul: An explosion on a busy pedestrian street in central Istanbul’s Taksim area left multiple people wounded and others running from the scene.
+Istanbul Blast Latest Update: An explosion on a busy pedestrian street in central Istanbul’s Taksim area left 6 people dead and multiple people wounded.
 According to the reports, emergency services have been deployed to the scene.
 In the first official statement on the incident, Istanbul Governor Ali Yerlikaya said that the explosion took place at 16:20 in Istiklal street.

 “Today, at around 16.20, an explosion occurred in Taksim Istiklal Street in our Beyoğlu district.
 Our police, health, fire and AFAD teams were sent to the scene.”
 Istanbul Governor said confirming that there are deaths in Istiklal explosion.